ahajizada/pdf_extraction_tool/README.md

-# pdf_extraction_tool
-A Python-based tool that extracts data from PDF files
+# PDF Data Extraction Tool

+## Overview
+A Python tool to extract text and tables from PDF files, with options for keyword filtering and output formats (CSV or JSON).

+## Features
+- Extract all text or text filtered by specific keywords.
+- Extract tables from PDFs.
+- Save output as CSV or JSON.